The Impact of Supply Chain Disruptions on Freight Rates in 2021

 Trucking with PLS Logistics

 Even in current market conditions, PLS Logistics Services continues to work extremely hard to bring the best rates possible and communicate market circumstances in real-time.
-We have a never-growing network of trusted, reliable carriers and will continue to haul freight every day at the best rates possible.
+We have an ever-growing freight network of trusted, reliable carriers and will continue to haul freight every day at the best rates possible.
+Our team of experienced freight brokers is committed to helping you navigate the challenges of the current transportation market.

 Click Here to Learn More About Our Services